trevisharp/pamella/README.md

 # pamella

-A Library to use WinForms in a beautfull way.
+A Library to use WinForms (and other plataforms) in a beautfull way.